eric-erki/plaidml/README.md

 The default configs we ship with should work with a slightly broader range of AMD and NVidia hardware.

-We also provide experimental configurations for all Fiji, Ellsemere, Kepler, and Pascal devices.
+We also provide experimental configurations that support all AMD and NVidia GPUs, Intel CPUs, and ARM Mali.
 We can't promise they'll work well though.
 If your card isn't currently supported, helpful instructions will be printed;
 you can enable experimental cards by running with the environment variable `PLAIDML_EXPERIMENTAL=1`